markhobson/craftcms-aws/README.md

 1. Sign up to [CircleCI](https://circleci.com/) with your GitHub account if you haven't already done so
 1. Add your forked project
-1. Add the following environment variables to the project with your `ci` user credentials and choosen region:
+1. Add the following environment variables to the project with your `ci` user credentials and chosen region:
 	* `AWS_ACCOUNT_ID`
 	* `AWS_ACCESS_KEY_ID`
 	* `AWS_SECRET_ACCESS_KEY`